HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 line which will be located along the private roadway and be

-approximatelY 400 feet in length.
+approximately 400 feet in length.
 The District Engineer for

-the Aspen consolidated sanitation District has determined that
+the Aspen Consolidated Sanitation District has determined that

 the existing system has the capacity to handle the additional